OlegDzhuraev/Core/README.md

 **PopupWindow** - allows to create a popup window with any title, text and Apply/Cancel buttons with apply callback.

-**Fader** - commonly used in game project.
+**Fader** - commonly used in a game projects.
 Fades screen alpha into some color.
+Requires DOTween.

 ## Localization
 Contains localization extension, which allows to read CSV-based localization and translate ingame texts for selected language.